lucasgml/injury_prediction/README.md

 ##### Results

 Talking about the results, the models achieved between 86% and 96% of accuracy.
-Some note were taken:
+Some notes were taken:

 * Decision Tree had the worst accuracy
 * Random Forest had a poor performance due to the curse of dimensionality.
 It always predicts only one class